magento/devdocs/guides/v2.1/howdoi/customize_product.md

 ---
-group: howdoi
+group: tutorial
 subgroup: product-create-page
 title: Customize product creation form
 menu_title: Customize product creation form
-menu_node: parent
+menu_node:
+level3_subgroup: customize-product
 menu_order: 1
 version: 2.1
 github_link: howdoi/customize_product.md
 ---

-<h2>What's in this topic</h2>

-This topic describes how developers can customize the product creation form used on the product creation and product edit pages in {% glossarytooltip 29ddb393-ca22-4df9-a8d4-0024d75739b1 %}Admin{% endglossarytooltip %}.
+This topic describes how developers can customize the product creation form used on the product creation and product edit pages in the {% glossarytooltip 29ddb393-ca22-4df9-a8d4-0024d75739b1 %}Admin{% endglossarytooltip %}.

 The following image is an illustration of the default view of the form on the **New Product** page: